Miraarchana/SpringFramework/SpringDataTransaction.md

     private JdbcTemplate jdbcTemplate = new JdbcTemplate();

-    public int getCustomerCount(String custID){
+    public int getCustomerCount(){
         String sql=conn.prepareStatement("SELECT COUNT(*) from Customer");
-        return jdbcTemplate.queryForInt(sql); //how to decide which method to be called - Using }
+        return jdbcTemplate.queryForInt(sql); //how to decide which method to be called - Using method given below in getCustomer()
+    }

+    public String getCustomer(String custId){
+        String sql=conn.prepareStatement("SELECT custname from Customer where custId=?");
+        return jdbcTemplate.queryForObject(sql,new Object[]{custId},String.class); //new object arr for arguments and datatype of return value is String
+    }
     public DataSource getDatasource(){
         return datasource;